mpiorowski/mpiorowski/README.md

 [Microservices Svelte/GO/gRPC template](https://github.com/mpiorowski/go-svelte-grpc) - SvelteKit + Go + gRPC template with microservices architecture.

 [Microservices Svelte/NodeJS template](https://github.com/mpiorowski/microservices-gcp-template) - A microservices template using SvelteKit, Fastify and PostgreSQL deployed to Google Cloud Platform.

-[TsUtils](https://github.com/mpiorowski/ts-utils) - A collection of Typescript utility functions and types.

 ### Private projects:
 [HomeIT](https://homeit.app) - App for home bills managment build using Svelte with Go as GCP microservices (in development).
 Fell free to log in and use it!
 It's free :)